diffblue/gitlab/doc/development/documentation/styleguide/word_list.md

 ## note that

-Do not use.
+Do not use **note that** because it's wordy.

-- Avoid: Note that you can change the settings.
+- Do: You can change the settings.
-- Use instead: You can change the settings.
+- Do not: Note that you can change the settings.

 ## Owner